About the author

 Sound Bite

-The notion of 'freedom' is essential to America's view of itself as a democratic and individual-based society.
-In this philosophical dialogue, characters assess the many facets, implications and apparent contradictions inherent in a deceptively complex idea.
+The notion of 'freedom' is essential to America's view of itself as a democratic and individual-based society, but in fact, it's a deceptively complex idea.
+This book introduces the philosophical nuances in a way that is easy to follow and fun to read.
+In a series of conversations, two characters assess the many facets, implications and apparent contradictions inherent in the idea of freedom.
 Broken into short segments providing food for thought in stolen moments of reading pleasure, the book sparkles with intellectually stimulating views.

 About the Book